 Olivia Munn Combats Circus Cruelty

-to appearing in the summer blockbusters Date Night and Iron Man 2, Attack of the Show! is entertaining audiences all around the globe.
-Olivia also has a soft spot for animals and was shocked to learn that Olivia Munn used in elephants are torn away from their mothers when they're still babies and are bound and electro-shocked in order to break their spirits.
-These elephants spend the rest of their lives performing silly, meaningless tricks out of constant fear of physical punishment, including beatings with bullhooks, which is a sharp, metal-tipped rod that resembles a fireplace poker. circuses
+From hosting G4's Attack of the Show! to appearing in the summer blockbusters Date Night and Iron Man 2, Olivia Munn is entertaining audiences all around the globe.
+Olivia also has a soft spot for animals and was shocked to learn that elephants used in circuses are torn away from their mothers when they're still babies and are bound and electro-shocked in order to break their spirits.
+These elephants spend the rest of their lives performing silly, meaningless tricks out of constant fear of physical punishment, including beatings with bullhooks, which is a sharp, metal-tipped rod that resembles a fireplace poker.

 Olivia explains, "When you look at something like the circus and everyone's laughing and there's color and there's music and everything seems so great, but when you go right behind that door and they're in these crates all day long and then they're getting shocked and beat just so they can get up and dance around on a ball … it was just so sickening".
 Please help Olivia put a stop to cruelty under the big top and spread the word about this important issue to everyone you know!